 1. What is Original Medicare?

-Original Medicare refers to Medicare Parts A and B. Part A covers the cost of hospital-related care, including inpatient services, lab tests and surgery.
-Part B is the medical insurance component of Medicare, which covers doctor visits, outpatient care, and certain preventive services.
+The term “Original Medicare” refers to Medicare Part A and Part B. Part A helps cover the cost of hospital-related care, including inpatient services, lab tests and surgery.
+Part B is the medical insurance component of Medicare, which helps cover doctor visits, outpatient care and certain preventive services.
 Both Part A and Part B are administered by the federal government.

 2. Will I pay a premium for Part A or Part B?

 Most people don’t have to pay a premium for Part A as long as they or their spouse paid Medicare taxes for at least 10 years while they were working.